PVC Window Replacement Cost: Toronto & Montreal

 PVC Window Cost

 The price of replacing PVC windows can vary greatly based on size, quality, accessibility, the presence of a sidelight, insulation and more.
-Before we begin estimating the price for an entire project, know that the base cost of a PVC window is about $1,000.
+Before we begin estimating the price for an entire project, know that the base cost of a standard-sized PVC window (48 x 60 inches) is about $1,000.
 Larger windows will cost more while smaller ones may be cheaper, but generally, you can count on each window costing an average of $1,000.

 Here, you’ll find price ranges for a full installation of PVC windows.
 As with anything, prices vary depending on location.
 Although the prices are based on project briefs we’ve seen from our clients, Toronto-based window replacement projects typically cost 15% higher than those in Montreal.